has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> We are still trying to understand number.
-It is just a concept, but it is one of the deepest concepts we have.
+> There is no limit to the problems the analytic art can resolve.
 >
-> — *John H. Conway* (Pure Mathematics)
+> — *François Viète* (Pure Mathematics)
 <!-- /DAILY QUOTE -->